alexirpan/alexirpan.github.io/_posts/2023-11-08-neopoints-making-guide.markdown

 that still gives 57k NP/day.
 Then, you can
 train your way up to fighting the Koi Warrior if you're so inclined.
 There are a bunch of guides for how to train and what weapons are good to use.
-I recommend the ones hosted by the Battlepedia.
-It looks like the [recommended weapon page](https://battlepedia.jellyneo.net/?go=weapon_recommendations) already got updated to account for daily quests making some items much cheaper, which I find pretty impressive.
+I recommend the ones hosted by the Battlepedia, [which are already updated](https://battlepedia.jellyneo.net/?go=weapon_recommendations) to account for daily quests making some items much cheaper.

 One last thing.
+All analaysis earlier assumes challenger-specific items are worthless.
-There are two challengers whose challenger-specific items are valuable.
+There are two major exceptions.
 First is the Giant Space Fungus.
-The Giant Space Fungus in the Cosmic Dome can drop Bubbling Fungus, but only on Hard.
+The Giant Space Fungus is in the Cosmic Dome, and when fought on Hard it will sometimes drop Bubbling Fungus.
-This is a stat boosting
-item, and sells for 136k NP each.
-The crowd-sourced post from earlier found that Bubbling Fungus was 1% of the item drops.
-This gives 0.15 Bubbling Fungus per day, or 20.4k NP/day extra.
+That fungus is a stat boosting item, and sells for 136k NP each.
+The crowdsourced post from earlier found that Bubbling Fungus was 1% of the item drops.
+Fighting it gives 0.15 Bubbling Fungus per day, or 20.4k NP/day extra.

-The second is the Snowager
-in the Frost Arena, which can drop Frozen Neggs.
-A few people believe that fighting the Snowager is the most profitable enemy, since Frozen Neggs sell for a lot, 450k NP each at time of writing.
+The second is the Snowager.
+It's in the Frost Arena, and can drop Frozen Neggs.
+These can be traded directly for Negg points, meaning they can get traded for Sneggs which boost HP.
+Of all stat boosters, HP increasers are the most expensive, since it's the only stat that can be increased without limit, and some high-end users like to compete on having the strongest pet.
+Each Frozen Negg sells for 450k NP at time of writing.
-They're so expensive because they can be directly traded for Negg points.
-High-end users interested in having the highest HP pet will use Sneggs to supplement their training, and the main way to buy Sneggs is by trading in Negg points.

 Unfortunately there is not much data around on Frozen Negg drop rates.
 The best I found is [this Reddit post](https://www.reddit.com/r/neopets/comments/13xq7qu/snowager_battledome_results_when_it_dropped/) where they fought the Snowager every day between March 30th and June 1st.
-They got 24 Frozen Neggs in that time, averaging 0.375 Frozen Neggs per day.
-That leads to an extra 168750 NP/day.
+They got 24 Frozen Neggs in that time, which is an average of 0.375 Frozen Neggs per day.
+Assuming that rate holds, the Snowager gives an extra 168,750 NP/day.
 On top of the other Frost Arena items, you're looking at 200k NP/day!

-The one snag is both of these enemies are some of the hardest challengers in the game.
+The one snag is that both of these enemies are among the hardest challengers in the game.
 The Giant Space Fungus on Hard has 632 HP.
 The Snowager on Easy has 650 HP.
 If you are new to pet training, it could literally take you a year and millions of NP to get your pet strong enough beat the Snowager.
 If your only goal is to earn money, it will pay off eventually, but you'll need to be patient.
 I recommend the [Battlepedia](https://battlepedia.jellyneo.net/?go=beginners_guide_to_training) training guide.
-To be specific, I would shoot for level 100 and the 200 strength + defense boost, then train only level up to level 250, then catch up on the other stats at the Secret Ninja Training School.
+To be specific, I would shoot for level 100 and the 200 strength + defense boost, then train only level up to level 250 to unlock the Secret Ninja Training School, then catch up on the other stats.
 It will save you both time and money.

 In summary,

-* The Battledome can give you a lot of Neopoints per day if you sell all the items you earn.
+* The Battledome can give you a lot of Neopoints per day if you fight until you get 15 items and sell them each day.
 * The profit order is Snowager > Giant Space Fungus (Hard) > any Cosmic Dome enemy > any Dome of the Deep enemy > S750 Kreludan Defender Robot
 * Most players who don't have premium will stop at Dome of the Deep and reach 69k NP/day, but if you are willing to commit to training up to Snowager levels you can earn 200k NP/day instead.